matinfo/cmsplugin-socialsharekit/README.rst

 - Choice which button you want

 Library of decent and good looking CSS/JavaScript social sharing icons, buttons and popups.
-Using OpenGraph and Twitter meta tags.
+Using OpenGraph and Twitter meta tags for generating social popup content.

 Current social buttons supported: